githubtraining/training-manual/docs/02_what_is_git.md

 ## Getting Started With Collaboration

-Over the next few sections, we'll be introducing you to Git, GitHub Enterprise, and the collaboration features we will use throughout the class.
-Even if you have used GitHub or GitHub Enterprise in the past, we hope this information will provide a baseline understanding of how to use it to build better software!
+Over the next few sections, we'll be introducing you to Git, GitHub, and the collaboration features we will use throughout the class.
+Even if you have used GitHub in the past, we hope this information will provide a baseline understanding of how to use it to build better software!

 ### What is Git?